 Also in 2019, another systematic review published in Dermatologic Surgery, reported that PRP treatments led to hair growth in both male and female patients.

-Researchers in dermatology found evidence that PRP can lead to hair regrowth.
+Researchers in dermatology found evidence that PRP for hair loss can lead to hair regrowth.
 However, due to the limitations of these studies – small sample size, variation in technique and protocol among physicians, and unknown optimal platelet concentration – further research may be necessary to confirm the overall effectiveness of PRP injections.

 A systemic review study published in dermatologic therapy in 2020 evaluated the efficacy of PRP in the treatment of female pattern hair loss and androgenetic alopecia.
 It comprised of 92 patients from 6 randomized controlled clinical trials and showed that PRP had a positive effect on female pattern hair loss with an increase in hair thickness and hair density.